feliciahime/morpion/README.md

 Inspiration: "The Magpie" is one of my favorite Monet paintings, so I decided to make a themed Tic-Tac-Toe gameboard.

+To determine player one/player two turns, I created a turn counter variable to keep track of even/odd turns in order to determine which token piece to play.

 Color scheme: